In a Nutshell

 Child Care

-Child support services help lost children in Maine locate their parents and know their parents through paternity tests.
-It enforces other child support obligations.
+Child support services help lost children in Maine locate their parents and discover who their parents are through paternity/maternity tests.
+The program also enforces other child support obligations.

 Shelters for the Homeless